HenriMertens/PICOGYM/rev/medium/Easy as GDB/Easy as GDB.md

   return 0;
 }
 ```
-  - We see our input get saved via the fgets function
+  - We see our input gets saved via the `fgets` function
     ```c
     fgets(__s, 0x200, _stdin);
     ```